mathboy7/CTF/HITCON/babyfs/README.md

 #### Leak

-The most intuitive attack vector is the contents of the \_IO_FILE structure, which is the file stream allocated to the heap.
+The most intuitive attack vector is the contents of the \_IO_FILE structure, which allocated in the heap directly.
 We looked at the \_IO_FILE structure and thought its enough to get memory address leak by overwriting it.

 ```c